xma711/notebook/big_data/hadoop/README.md

 ## (obsolete) multi-node cluster: http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-multi-node-cluster/

-for hadoop 2.7.0, set up multi-node cluser by: http://chaalpritam.blogspot.sg/2015/05/hadoop-270-multi-node-cluster-setup-on.html
+for hadoop 2.7.0, set up multi-node cluster by: http://chaalpritam.blogspot.sg/2015/05/hadoop-270-multi-node-cluster-setup-on.html
 	- the master and slaves have exactly the same settings!
 	- but they refer to each other by their hostnames, which can be set in /etc/hosts in EACH machine
 	- if datanode is not running in master, start it by ./hadoop-daemon.sh stop datanode